 Tip: Don’t forget about remarketing!
 With AdWords, you install one piece of code on your website, and you can have a remarketing campaign up and running the same day.

 That’s about it for today.
 I couldn’t encourage you more strongly to dive into MCF to start uncovering your own insights!
 Of course, there’s plenty of detail we couldn’t get into today, so play around with these reports on your own, and check back soon for more details on this illuminating set of new reports.
 You can stay up to speed by following Cardinal Path on Twitter here.
-Thanks for reading!This entry was posted in Web Analytics and tagged assists, attribution, funnels, multi-channel funnels.
+Thanks for reading!This entry was posted in Technology, Web Analytics and tagged assists, attribution, funnels, multi-channel funnels.
 Bookmark the permalink.